RootKit-Org/Computer-Science-Certification-Roadmap/README.md

 [Databases](https://github.com/RootKit-Org/Databases)

 ### Exam Prerequisites
-* Two [tier one language](https://rootkit.education/certifications/) certificates from RootKit or equivalent knowledge in two programming languages of your choice.
+* Two [tier one language](https://rootkit.education/certifications/) certificates from RootKit **OR** equivalent knowledge in two programming languages of your choice.
 * An internet connection.
 * A Desktop/Laptop or equivalent device.
 * An understanding of everything in the General Cyber requirements sheet.